scottbedard/h/README.md

 // all arguments except the tag name are optional h('div')

-// event listeners should be passed as onXxx h('div', { onClick: () => {} })
+// event listeners should be passed as onEventName callbacks h('div', { onClick: () => {} })

-// children can be a string
+// children may be a string, number, or element h('div', null, 'hello')
-h('div', { ... }, 'hello')

-// props can be omitted when there are only children h('div', 'hello')
+// props may be omitted when there are only children h('div', 'hello')

-// children array can contain mixed elements and strings h('div', ['hello', h('span', 'hello')])
+// children may also be a mixed array of child items h('div', ['hello', h('span', 'world')])
 ```

 ## License